Thursday, November 28, 2024

 Link to Brown's account on the Portal:

+Click to enlarge.
 A compilation of a few sources on the 1843 raid on Austin.
-Details of the handwritten note by John Smith suggest to me the raiding party was Comanche, and perhaps even some that had been involved in the events of 1840 (they wore "American" clothing; maybe from Linnville?).
+Details of the handwritten note by John Smith suggest the raiding party was Comanche, and perhaps even some that had been involved in the events of 1840 (they wore "American" clothing maybe from Linnville).
 If indeed Comanche, the raid may well have been on-going retribution for the Council House Massacre of 1840.
 The raiding party appears to have approached from the east, headed west.
 Keep in mind, the old entry to Austin was from the east via Bastrop, Webberville and Hornsby Bend; old Fort Colorado was on this eastern entry to what would later be Austin and was the location of many Texas and Comanche skirmishes, but also a treaty for peace by the Comanche in 1837.

 Page from John Smith letter